Posted in life

 What would you do if you won the lottery?

-People confused, lotteries and raffles.
+People confuse lotteries and raffles.
 They think someone has to win the lottery and this is false.
 No one ever has to win the lottery.
 The pot can continue to grow.
 There’s never a guaranteed winner ever.

 However, with a raffle you buy one or more tickets in a specified time frame.
 Then a ticket is drawn, and whoever’s name and number is on the ticket wins.
 There is always a guaranteed winner with a raffle.
 And I won one in December at a Church preschool raffle, which raised money for preschool.
 All of the raffle prizes were given away.